 We dermatologists will sometimes recommend an oral medication, like an oral contraceptive, for a younger woman with acne.
 Because the risk of blood clots increases significantly after the age of 35 and particularly in smokers, this is not a good option for most women in their forties and fifties.
 Women over 35 shouldn’t be on oral contraceptives except when recommended by a gynecologist.

 Many dermatologists, including myself, are avoiding oral antibiotics for long periods unless they are absolutely necessary.
 When oral antibiotics are used too freely in conditions where they are not absolutely needed, bacteria can become resistant.
 For example, most people now know that trying to treat a common cold, which is caused by a virus, with an antibiotic is not helpful at all and just breeds bacterial resistance.

 Also, oral antibiotics can change the “good bacteria” in our intestinal tracts, mouth, and vaginal area.
 This can lead to the overgrowth of yeasts and “bad bacteria.”
-But, if necessary, oral antibiotics can work well.
+But, if necessary, oral antibiotics can work well for skincare after menopause.
 It’s fine to use antibiotics for acne for a month or two to control a severe flare.
 Since it takes prescription creams and lotions eight to ten weeks to kick in, an oral antibiotic will control your acne while the topicals have a chance to start working.